OSGeo/gdal/gdal/doc/source/drivers/raster/rasterlite2.rst

 RasterLite2 - Rasters in SQLite DB
 ==================================

+.. versionadded:: 2.2

+.. shortname:: SQLite

+.. note:: The above short name is not a typo.
-Technically this is the ``SQLite`` driver.
+          The RasterLite2 functionality is part of the :ref:`vector.sqlite` driver.

-Starting with GDAL 2.2, the SQLite driver allows reading and writing SQLite databases containing RasterLite2 coverages.
+The SQLite driver allows reading and writing
+SQLite databases containing RasterLite2 coverages.

 | Those databases can be produced by the utilities of the